Survivors and Sexual Intimacy

 A trigger is something that sparks a memory and reminds people of a traumatic event.
 Triggers can make a survivor experience a flashback where she feels like abuse is happening again.
 Unfortunately, sex can be a trigger for many survivors.
 If you notice that your partner is beginning to shut down or experience anxiety during sex, it could mean that she no longer feels safe.
 Maybe her triggers include certain positions, sexual acts, places, or smells that you should avoid.
 Recognize that sex is an activity you will need to approach with care and understanding.

 Survivors need to build trust with their sexual partners and feel like they are in charge of their sexual experiences.
-Focus on ways that you can make sex a safe activity that will empower the survivor in your life and strengthen your relationship with each other.
+Focus on ways that you can make sex a safe activity that will empower the survivor in your life and strengthen our sexuality to get healthy.